yorgath/orthogram/docs/attributes.rst

 text_fill
 ~~~~~~~~~

-* Applies to: Diagram, Blocks and Connections
+* Applies to: Diagram, Blocks, Connections and Connection Labels
 * Type: Sequence of 3-4 floats
 * Default: [0.0, 0.0, 0.0]